-Amadeo Pietro Giannini, the pioneering founder of Bank of Italy, set his sights on expansion beyond his home base of San Francisco.
+In 1922, Amadeo Pietro Giannini—the founder of Bank of Italy—wanted to expand his business outside of San Francisco.

-Giannini took a minority stake in the recently established Bank of America Los Angeles, a small but ambitious local bank.
+Seeing an opportunity in Los Angeles, Giannini took a minority stake in the Bank of America Los Angeles.

 Sensing the potential of a partnership, Giannini opened negotiations with Bank of America's leadership.
 After months of talks, the two banks joined forces—Bank of Italy merged with Bank of America Los Angeles.